Embever/embever-iot-library/docs/source/samples/gnss_report.rst

 **********

 The GNSS Report sample application is using the location report feature of the |CaaM| board.
-This example does not require any additional hardware, just an Arduino compatible board and a compatible Embever |CaaM| device supported by the Embever IoT library.
+This example requires additional hardware setup to work properly: a push button and an LED need to be connected to the arduino board.
-To wire up the hardware devices, follow the instruction in the :ref:`wiring_simple` topic.
+To wire up the hardware devices, follow the instruction in the :ref:`wiring_led_btn` topic.

 The working principle of this application is to instruct the |CaaM| board to send location data to the cloud.
 This is especially useful when the application mcu has limited resources because it does not need to handle